-One of the UK’s most successful chefs, Raymond Blanc’s many successes have culminated in the dreamlike Le Manoir aux Quat’Saisons.
+One of the UK’s most successful chefs, Raymond Blanc’s many successes have culminated in the dreamlike Belmond Le Manoir aux Quat’Saisons.

 Raymond Blanc was born in a tiny rural village near Besançon, eastern France.
 His two greatest inspirations were the terroir of the Franche-Comté region and his mother, the formidable Maman Blanc.
 She lovingly created family meals bursting with fresh, local and seasonal flavours.

 He began his career as a waiter in Oxfordshire.
 One day, Raymond took over the kitchen when the chef was unwell.
 The rest, as they say, is history.

 He and his wife Jenny opened their first restaurant, Les Quat’Saisons, in Oxford in 1977.
 An overnight success, it won Egon Ronay Restaurant of the Year.

 1984 saw the opening of Le Manoir aux Quat’Saisons, combining breathtaking surroundings with gastronomic excellence.

 "I had in mind a small house in the country, but I fell in love with Great Milton Manor, set in 30 acres.
 With the help of a few friends it was transformed into a magnificent country house hotel."

 Raymond aimed to create a place where guests could relax and savour the surroundings.
 Working with some of the best interior designers in the UK, he transformed the rooms into stylish and unique palaces.